Twin Sails Bridge: History

 Plans for a new bridge date to the 1980s, with the second lifting bridge concept being suggested in 2000 after a fixed bridge crossing Holes Bay and linking with the A31 was cancelled by the government in 1998.
 The council submitted detailed plans to Department for Transport in 2004 and following a public inquiry in 2005, the £37 million Twin Sails bridge project was given approval in 2006/7 but construction was initially delayed due to a stalemate between the council and the land owners.
 After negotiations were settled in August 2009, there was a further delay in the allocation of the £14.14 million government grant which was finally agreed in March 2010.

 Construction began in May 2010 with completion and opening planned for late February 2012.
 Problems with the road surface caused the bridge to remain closed although the opening ceremony and visit by The Princess Royal went ahead in early March 2012.
 The bridge opened to traffic on 4 April 2012 after the road surface had been relaid, the first motor vehicle crossing at 9.38AM.
 Problems with the bridge operation continued in the summer of 2012 with delays caused through the barrier operation and lifting mechanism as well as continuing defects in the road surface.

 The bridge was closed again beginning 16 November 2018 due to a hydraulic issue with its lifting mechanism.

-In 2019 BCP Council, of which Poole Borough Council was absorbed by, convened an emergency meeting due to the issues with the bridge become "unacceptable".
+In 2019 BCP Council, which Poole Borough Council was absorbed by, convened an emergency meeting due to the issues with the bridge becoming "unacceptable".

-The bridge continued to be closed down due to technical problems up to 2020.
-These design issues are apparently caused by a design issue with the bridge as the bridge itself has an unusual design compared to a typical bascule bridge.
+The bridge remained closed due to technical problems up to 2020.
+These issues are apparently caused by the design as the Twin Sails bridge is unusual compared to a typical bascule bridge.

 On 16 January 2023, a section of the bridge snapped due to a technical fault.

+Since early July of 2024, the bridge has been closed due to a major technical fault.
+The bridge was only meant to be closed for two weeks, however, large technical issues have been found in the bridge, causing it to get stuck regularly.
+Engineers are looking into this and are working on the bridge becoming operational once again.
+However, there is no date for the to be completed, meaning that the bridge will remain in an opened position for all ships to access.